بكالوريوس علوم التصوير التشخيصي الطبي

 ENG 101, English Language

 The course provides an intensive instruction in the writing process focusing on the organization of ideas in well-developed expository and argumentative essays with emphasis on developing vocabulary and writing examination answers.
 In the process the students will be able to document their learning experiences effectively.
 This course prepares students to be proficient in spoken and written English.
-It is intended to improve way of the use of the English language as a basic tool for professional communications.
+It is intended to improve the English language skills as a basic tool for professional communications

 BSE 101, Behavioral Sciences and Ethics

-The course is designed to give an overview of the main topics in behavioral sciences and Ethics including biological basis of behavior, mental processes, sensation and perception, learning, motivation, intelligence, human development, personality and universal ethical principles.
+The course is designed to give an overview of the main topics in behavioral sciences and Ethics including biological basis of behavior, mental processes, sensation and perception, learning, motivation, intelligence, human development, personality, socialization, social groups, changes in trends, problems of determined individual’s and universal ethical principles.
 The objective of the course is to enable the student to understand and apply the knowledge, skills and attitude developed in this course to communicate effectively.
-Students will learn and practice strong values, ethical conduct and social responsibilities, especially personal, academic and professional integrity while developing collaboration in diverse team settings.
-Students will be trained to display sensitivity to cultural, psychosocial and ethical issues.
+Students will learn and practice strong values, ethical conduct and social responsibilities, especially personal, academic, and professional integrity while developing collaboration in diverse team settings.
+Students will be trained to display sensitivity to cultural, psychosocial, and ethical issues.

 PIS 101, Physics for Imaging Sciences

-The course is specifically designed as a pre-requisite to overview fundamental principles of physics require as for a thorough understanding of radiation physics and radiation protection.
+The course is specifically designed as a prerequisite to overview fundamental principles of physics required for a thorough understanding of radiation physics and radiation protection.
+This course is designed to introduce the general principle of physics including atomic structure, electricity and magnetism, laser, and sound with its application in medical imaging

 Semester – 2